Famous blue logos: Companies with blue logos

 KLM Logo

 With its calming and serene hues, blue is one of the most common colors in corporate branding, especially when it is meant to inspire trust and reliability.
 The KLM logo is the perfect embodiment of this principle.
-The esteemed airline’s choice of a bright yet calm shade of blue, accentuated by a minimalist crown, is both an indication of its rich heritage and an affirmation of its contemporary relevance.
+The esteemed airline’s choice of a bright yet calm shade of blue, accentuated by a minimalist crown, indicates its rich heritage and affirms its contemporary relevance.

 Colors act as silent yet powerful brand ambassadors.
-In the case of KLM, blue serves as a dual symbol: it evokes the vast expanse of sky that the airline conquers every day, and it underscores the brand’s trustworthy nature.
-It evokes a sense of tranquility, bringing to mind smooth travel and serene flights.
+In the case of KLM, blue serves as a dual symbol: it evokes the vast expanse of sky that the airline conquers every day and underscores the brand’s trustworthy nature.
+It also evokes a sense of tranquility, bringing to mind smooth travel and serene flights.

 The crown, a subtle yet striking design touch, emphasizes KLM’s status in the aviation industry.
 It speaks of royalty, emphasizing the company’s time-honored commitment to exemplary passenger service and comfort.
 It subtly emphasizes the airline’s heritage, testifying to its longstanding excellence in the competitive world of aviation.